Marswalkerr/netflix-demo/README.md

 A Netflix clone built using React, featuring movie trailers, dynamic content rows, and a responsive design.
 This project uses The Movie Database (TMDB) API to fetch real movie data and YouTube for trailer playback.

-!Click here to see the live demo: [Netflix Demo](https://themovie-site-demo.netlify.app/)
+Click here to see the live demo: [Netflix Demo](https://themovie-site-demo.netlify.app/)

-## eatures
+## Features

 - Dynamic hero banner with featured content
 - Multiple categories of movies and TV shows